FAQ’s Regarding Development Academy

 How Many Players Does the Academy Allow on a Roster?

-A minimum of 32 Full-time (FT) players across the oldest two groups are required at the start of the season.
+A minimum of 32 Full-time (FT) players across the two groups olders (U19/U17) and younger (U15/U14) are required at the start of the season.

 Can Younger Players Compete in Older Age Groups?